Resilience is pretty vital to life in general, but especially motherhood.

-Busy researchers, authors, travellers, and parents of a two year old, Shawn Achor and Michelle Gielan recently wrote about resilience and work in the Harvard Business Review (HBR).
+Busy researchers, authors, travelers, and parents of a two-year-old, Shawn Achor and Michelle Gielan recently wrote about resilience and work in the Harvard Business Review (HBR).

 They wrote, “We often take a militaristic, ‘tough’ approach to resilience and grit.
 We imagine a Marine slogging through the mud, a boxer going one more round, or a football player picking himself up off the turf for one more play.

 We believe that the longer we tough it out, the tougher we are, and therefore the more successful we will be.
 However, this entire conception is scientifically inaccurate.
 The very lack of a recovery period is dramatically holding back our collective ability to be resilient and successful.”